Prescott Campus Commencement Speakers

 Here, you can review previous years' commencement speakers, read their commencement addresses to graduates, and find news on our next remarkable Commencement Speaker!

-Spring 2021 Commencement Speaker
+Fall 2021 Commencement Speaker to be announced.

 Ellen R. Stofan, Ph.D.